 You must respond to this order within the timeframes established pursuant to section IV.A., and the specific applicable dates as identified on page 1 of this Order.
-If you do not respond to this Order, or if you fail to otherwise comply with its requirements, then the registration of the product(s) subject to this Order will be subject to suspension, pursuant to FFDCA section 408 (p)(5)(C)(i) and FIFRA section 3(c)(2)(B)(iv).
+If you do not respond to this Order, or if you fail to otherwise comply with its requirements, you will be subject to fines in accordance with section 16 of the Toxic Substances Control Act (TSCA) [15 U.S.C.
+2601].